Letters from our founders

-It is with great enthusiasm that Alan and I invite you to join us on a quest to further our understanding and knowledge of Liberty and Free Enterprise.
-For over 25 years we have been involved in various efforts to advance the case for both of these ideas.
+It is with greath enthusiasm that Alan and I invite you to join us on a quest to further our understanding and knowledge of Liberty and Free Enterprise.
+For over 25 years, we have been involved in various efforts to advance the case for both of these ideas.

 My parents had grounded me in certain principles regarding liberty and enterprise, but I would not come to appreciate their efforts and wisdom for years to come.
 I remain grateful to them and to God for placing me under their instruction.

-In 2012 Alan and I began traveling throughout the Northwest meeting with individuals and speaking at public and private schools, churches, service organizations and business conferences.
+In 2012, Alan and I began traveling throughout the Northwest meeting with individuals and speaking at public and private schools, churches, service organizations, and business conferences.
 We have addressed over 12,000 fellow Americans.
-We were constantly struck by the number of people who were kind enough to thank us for talking about our “Republic” and honest enough to tell us that they were under the misconception that we were a “Democracy”.
+We were constantly struck by the number of people who were kind enough to thank us for talking about our "Republic" and honest enough to tell us that they were under the misconception that we were a "Democracy".
 Even more troubling, was the fact that they thought the two were interchangeable.
 We were equally taken by their request that we include classes for Adults along with younger and older youth.
-To that end the Northwest Liberty Academy was founded; based on moral and economic principles of a free society and free enterprise.
-Emphasis is placed on the proper role of government and the preservation of our inalienable rights to life and liberty including private property rights and the right to peacefully engage in a free and moral exchange of ideas, goods and services.
+To that end, the NW Liberty Academy was founded; based on moral and economic principles of a free society and free enterprise.
+Emphasis is places on the proper role of government and the preservation of our inalienable rights to life and liberty including private property rights and the right to peacefully engage in a free and moral exchange of ideas, goods and services.

 With blessings from God, we look forward to the work set before us and invite you to join us in this great adventure!